Arrow-kb/FS25_CustomLogos/README.md

 This mod allows you to put a custom image onto any vehicle using a simple custom in-game file explorer when buying a new vehicle at the shop, in order to put your own logo on your vehicles.
 Images can be moved, scaled and rotated accordingly.

-Not multiplayer compatible - most likely never will be
+Not multiplayer compatible - most likely never will be, out of my control

 # Screenshots
 ![fsScreen_2025_06_13_11_08_04](https://github.com/user-attachments/assets/65711211-24d7-4a79-8aa8-03f3072d0917)